 All the days are intended for pastors with a good level of theological understanding, but they are open to any men or women interested in learning theology for ministry.

-Our Ethics Tutor, Matthew Mason, teaches our ethics study days at London Seminary.
+Our Tutor in Ethics, the Revd Matthew Mason, teaches our ethics study days at London Seminary.
 He also teaches groups of pastors around the country.

 The cost of an ethics day is £40, which includes lunch if it is at London Seminary.
 If you are in full-time ministry and would like to attend a study day but would not come because of the cost, please contact us about the possibility of a bursary.